rivernihil/5th-ed-modified-zener-psion/psion.md

 In the interest in time, when a telepathic spell affects multiple targets, there are a few alternate methods to assist.
 The below assumes that all the entities have no special telepathic powers.
 For entities which do posses enhanced telepathics, resolve the psionic combat as normal.
 For example, if a group of 3 untrained thri-kreen and 1 thri-kreen adept were to come under group attack, resolve the psionic combat with the adept as normal, and use one of the below methods for the 3 untrained thri-kreen.

 #### Method One
 Choose one card at random from all seven possible modes.
-This represents the collective unconcious of the group as its minds awaken and interfere with each other chaotically.
+This represents the collective unconscious of the group as its minds awaken and interfere with each other chaotically.

 #### Method Two
 As above, but instead of choosing a mode randomly, choose one mode from a pool of all known psionic modes by any member of the group.